Understanding Your Report

 • Helps contextualize current water conditions

-“Typical year” comparison: Shows the 5-year average to help you understand if this year is wetter or drier than normal.
+“5-year average” comparison: Shows the 5-year average to help you understand if this year is wetter or drier than normal.

 What’s typical?
 Varies greatly by region.